GoogleChrome/web.dev/src/site/content/en/blog/gedi/index.md

 ---
 layout: post
 title: |
-  GEDI case study: GEDI Digital improve mobile bounce rate by 8%
+  GEDI Digital reduced mobile bounce rate by 8% with Core Web Vitals
 subhead: |
   By focusing development effort on performance improvement and applying the latest web technologies and techniques, GEDI Digital has created one of the